 Figure 7.
 Prediction error when the number of selected informative voxels increases.
 X-axis: number of points used, Y-axis: Euclidian distance between the prediction and the ground-truth in mm.
-Each cross corresponds to one image, the dot line with circle marker represents the mean error and the dot lines with square markers represent the mean +/- one standard deviation.
+Each cross corresponds to one image, the line with circle marker to the mean error and the dot lines with square markers to the mean +/- one standard deviation.
 On the left: results on the training set, On the right: results on the testing set.
 First line: SCC, Second line: HoH.

-The online algorithm starts with the estimation of the gray-level densities and computes the conditional expectation $E[Y|X_A = x_A]$.
+tation $E[Y|X_A = x_A]$ , A the set of selected voxels.
 Experimental results are obtained for increasing number of voxels in the set A: 100, 500, 2000 and 4500.
 The Euclidian distance between the prediction and the expert landmark measures the prediction error.
 Figure 7 presents the evolution of the mean error when the number of selected informative voxels increases.